Certora/Documentation/docs/gambit/mutation-verifier.md

 # Using Gambit with the Prover

-The mutation verifier checks that variants of the original Solidity program do not pass the specification.
+The mutation verifier checks that variants of the original Solidity program do not pass verification against a given specification.
 It uses mutations from the {doc}`Gambit <gambit>` mutation generator.
 It also allows users to include manually generated mutants.